disha312/AI-Emotion-Recognition/README.md

+Student Name: Disha Verma

+Project Title:
-# AI-Based Emotion Recognition from Text
+AI-Based Emotion Recognition from Text

-## Project Overview
+Project Description:
-This project detects human emotions from text using Machine Learning.
+This project focuses on building a machine learning system that can detect emotions from textual input.
+The system analyzes a sentence entered by the user and predicts the emotion expressed in the text.

-It classifies text into one of six emotions:
+The project classifies text into the following emotions:
 - Sadness
 - Joy
 - Love